przemir/Ogre_Sample_GpuParticles/README.md

 # Instalation

 CMAKE.
 There are 5 paths to set: OGRE_SOURCE, OGRE_BINARIES, OGRE_DEPENDENCIES_DIR, SDL2_SOURCE, SDL2_BINARIES.
-Make sure there is RenderSystem_Direct3D11_d in plugins.
+Make sure there is RenderSystem_Direct3D11_d (or other RenderSystem) in plugins.

 # Structures